matter-labs/zinc/zinc-book/src/09-zargo-circuit-manager/00-overview.md

 zargo verify
 ```

-## Manifest file
+## Manifest directory.file

-A Zinc circuit is described with the manifest file `Zargo.toml` with the
+A Zinc circuit is described with the manifest directory.file `Zargo.toml` with the
 following structure:

 ```toml